genevievelyons/covid-19-simulation/README.md

 ![](./Visualizations/experiment_results/result-ws-omp.png)

 We can see as that the speed-up grows with the size of the problem.
 As problem size increases, the synchronization overhead due to creation/control of threads becomes lower compared with the computing in each time step.
 It is interesting that weak scaling has better speed-up when looking at 8 threads.
-We see this as our blue bars are flat (2 threads) and our orange bars are flat (4 threads), but the green bars indicating 8 threads incrase from around 7-times to 8-times speed-up.
+We see this as our blue bars are flat (2 threads) and our orange bars are flat (4 threads), but the green bars indicating 8 threads increase from around 7-times to 8-times speed-up.
 We see better speed-up for bigger problem sizes because lightweight tasks benefit less from parallelization due to their overall small computation time.

 #### MPI - single node (seconds)
 | N/tasks  | 500 | 2000 | 14000 | 26000 |